 Lambda Theta Alpha Latin Sorority, Inc. (Gamma Mu Chapter)

-The purpose of Lambda Theta Alpha shall be to provide a siblinghood based on unity, love and respect in an effort to foster the development of strong leaders who will then provide and practice political, social and cultural activities.
+Lambda Theta Alpha Latin Sorority, Inc. is the first and largest Latina-based sorority, established in 1975 at Kean University.
+The purpose of Lambda Theta Alpha shall be to provide a sisterhood based on unity, love and respect in an effort to foster the development of strong leaders who will then provide and practice political, social and cultural activities.
 It shall also be the purpose of Lambda Theta Alpha to promote unity through charitable and educational programs, maintain a higher standard of learning and serve as a voice for all students.
-Contact: lta.gammamu@gmail.com
+Contact: lta.gammamu.president@gmail.com.
+Instagram: @lta_gammamu.

 Lambda Theta Phi Latin Fraternity Inc. (Gamma Theta Chapter)

-LPSA was founded to help Latinx students at the University of Wisconsin-Madison navigate through undergraduate and prepare them for law school.
-By creating a welcoming space for Latinx students, LPSA aims to establish a community of prospective law students who will not only help each other but also the Latinx community throughout Wisconsin.
-Contact: lpsauwmadison@gmail.com
+LPSA was founded to help Latine students at the University of Wisconsin-Madison navigate through undergraduate and prepare them for law school.
+By creating a welcoming space for Latine students, LPSA aims to establish a community of prospective law students who will not only help each other but also the Latine community throughout Wisconsin.
+Contact: lpsauwmadison@gmail.com .
+Instagram: @lpsamadison.

 Leaders Igniting Transformation (UW-Madison Chapter)